 DMAE Review - Does This Ingredient Really Work?
-Are side effects and unsubstantiated claims deal breakers?

 In my never-ending quest to discover the best diet product, this week I reviewed DMAE.
 We accepted the challenge to create this comprehensive review, focusing specifically on the scientific studies, ingredients, customer-service quality, and side effects.
 We also scrutinized user comments from all over the internet.
 In the end, we have narrowed down all of the data we gathered in order to give you the facts.

 Firstly, DMAE is the abbreviation for Dimethylethanolamine.
 This compound is sometimes found in topical solutions that claim to tighten and tone the skin.
 It is also found in dietary supplements to support a variety of neurological conditions such as ADHD and Alzheimer’s.
 More recently claims have been made that it can promote weight-loss.